Main Content Region

 Linking to the Library’s Digital Resources

-Another way to make a variety of digital resources, from individual articles to ebooks to streaming videos, easily available to your students is to add them to your Blackboard class.
+Another way to make a variety of digital resources, from individual articles to ebooks to streaming videos, easily available to your students is to add them to Canvas.
 Follow the directions in our guide, Linking to Library Resources.

 Copyright Guidelines